Mark Montgomery (basketball)

-Mark Allen Montgomery (born April 1, 1970) is an American college basketball coach for the Michigan State Spartans, currently at his second stint with the university.
+Mark Allen Montgomery (born April 1, 1970) is an American college basketball head coach for the Detroit Mercy Titans.
 He previously was the head men's basketball coach at Northern Illinois University.
 Montgomery replaced Ricardo Patton as head coach of the Huskies on March 24, 2011.
 Prior to being named the head coach at NIU, he was an assistant to head coach Tom Izzo at Michigan State for 10 seasons, the last four as associate head coach.
 The Spartans reached the NCAA tournament in each of Montgomery's 10 seasons on the staff, including three Final Four appearances and a trip to the title game in 2009.

 Playing career

 Montgomery was a four-year letter winner at Michigan State from 1988 to 1992 where he also served as captain.
 Upon completion of his college career, he held the school record for games played at Michigan State (126).
 He was an All-Big Ten Third Team selection in 1992.
 He ranks fourth all time in assists and fourth all time in steals for MSU.
 He averaged 5.3 points and 4.5 assists per game and was a member of the 1990 Big Ten Championship team.
-He played with current MSU associate head coach, Dwayne Stephens.
+He played with current WMU head coach, Dwayne Stephens.

 Upon finishing his college career, he played four years of professional basketball in Europe and averaged more than 25 points per game.